slmtpz/RaiseIt/README.md

 ```

 ### Future Work
+- Tokenization can be done to keep users in sessions.
 - Maps support can be added to visualize postings on a map.
 - Localization can be done for website usage and SMS's.
 - Live auctions can be stored in *redis* for scalability.